You have probably heard about the Robinhood app on YouTube and want to know if it’s available in the Netherlands, right?

 Investing involves risk of loss.

 Founded in 2013, DEGIRO is a low-cost brokerage firm that has become very popular due to its low rates!
-With over 2 million users, the innovative platform has become widely known for its “do-it-yourself” philosophy in the sense that you have everything at your disposal to start investing on your own.
+With over 2 million users, the innovative platform has become widely known for its “do-it-yourself” philosophy in that you have everything at your disposal to start investing on your own.
 It offers a wide range of financial assets to trade, including stocks, ETFs, bonds, options, futures contracts, warrants, investment funds, and some leveraged products (not quite the same as CFDs.
 More info here).

 For instance, you can trade some ETFs for free (a €1.00 flat handling fee – external costs – still apply) with no minimum amount required.
 The web trading platform is basic, but it is efficient and straightforward to use.
 In a matter of minutes, you get used to it.
 The same applies to its mobile app.
 On the downside, there is an absence of any significant fundamental research, a €2.50 connectivity fee applies, and pricing alerts are missing.